 - Osteoarthritis (OA) is a common cause of joint damage, especially in the hands, hips, knees, lower back, and hands.

 - Symptoms normally begin after the age of 40 years, but they can affect younger people after a traumatic injury.

-- Women are more affected by osteoarthritis than men after the age of 50.
+- OA is more likely to affect women than men after the age of 50 years.

 - The average direct cost of osteoarthritis in America is about $2,800 per patient annually.